LivingWithHippos/unchained-bot/README.md

 ### API Parser

 To speed up the creation of function talking to Real Debid's APIs, I wrote a parser.
-It reads the content of https://api.real-debrid.com/ and saves it in a more structured form.
+It reads the content of https://api.real-debrid.com/ and saves it in a more structured form easier to operate on.

 Install the dependencies

 ```shell script